guilhermemcardoso/react-native-template/README.md

 > All of the other files are created by `npx react-native init
 > projectName`

+## Requirements

+To run this project you will need a configured React Native environment.
+You can follow [these steps from the official React Native documentation](https://reactnative.dev/docs/environment-setup) to do it.

 ## How to use it

 To use this project on your react native applications, download it to your computer using the following command: